The4Rogues/Exercise20/README.md

 - A class on each table have been created, stored in classes folder
-- Each class has variable, getter and setter of all the fields of the corresponding table
+- Each class has private variable, public getter and setter of all the fields of the corresponding table

+## Class will be used for data to be insert into SQL, such as add books or new user registration

 ### Constructor